Skip to content

 Decision Points

-Fudie's core bet is that urgency drives behavior change better than planning.
-These three decisions shaped how the app creates that urgency.
+Fudie's core bet: urgency drives behavior change better than planning.

 What should the home screen show — pantry inventory or recipe suggestions?